We squeeze every dollar out of our customer support software to keep our sights set on growth—here’s how we do it.

 We have a growth-first mentality here at Groove.
 As a lean company, every tool, every team member, and every task must contribute to the larger goal of growing our business.

-We don’t see customer support software as a means to an end.
+We don’t define the best customer support software as simply a means to an end.
 It’s not just a ticketing system for bug reports.
 It’s not siloed to one team.
 The end goal isn’t to hit a certain response time or CSAT score.

 The end goal is always to grow our business.